-ADHD doesn’t come in “one size fits all” so you need to carefully monitor your reactions to food.
-Some foods give you more energy, mental clarity, and peace of mind and some make you foggy-headed, forgetful, and miserable.
+ADHD doesn’t come in “one size fits all,” so you need to carefully monitor your reactions to food.
+Some foods give you more energy, mental clarity, and peace of mind, and some make you foggy-headed, forgetful, and miserable.

-Proteins and carbohydrates are two important nutrients that strongly effect your capacity to learn and remember.
+Proteins and carbohydrates are two important nutrients that strongly affect your capacity to learn and remember.
 Eating the right kinds of protein and carbs at the best time of day will make a big difference!

 Protein and the ADHD Brain

-think more clearly
+- Think more clearly

-have more energy
+- Have more energy

-focus for longer periods, and
+- Focus for longer periods, and

-follow-through more effectively and consistently
+- Follow-through more effectively and consistently

 Having more dopamine available in the brain reduces the symptoms of ADHD.
-What does this have to do with protein?!
-Dopamine is manufactured from protein!
+What does this have to do with protein?

 What Foods Have Protein?

 You’ll get better results for your brain if you eat a wide variety of protein foods every day.
 You’ll have more energy, think more clearly, and be able to concentrate for longer!

-Animal food sources of protein include eggs, cheese, meat, fish, poultry and whey (milk protein that is low in lactose content)
+- Animal food sources of protein include eggs, cheese, meat, fish, poultry, and whey (milk protein that is low in lactose content).

-Vegetables –only some veggies have significant protein, and they include seaweed, mustard greens, and spinach
+- Vegetables –only some veggies have significant protein, and they include seaweed, mustard greens, and spinach.

 When Are the Best Times to Eat Protein?

-Breakfast: Most people with ADHD get better results when they eat a high protein breakfast
+Breakfast: Most people with ADHD get better results when they eat a high-protein breakfast.

-Mini-servings frequently throughout the day: Your energy and mental clarity will be better if you eat mini-servings of protein frequently throughout the day.
+As snacks throughout the day: Your energy and mental clarity will be better if you eat mini-servings of protein frequently throughout the day.
 Try protein snacks between meals for a mental pick-me-up!